kubedb/docs/docs/guides/mongodb/volume-expansion/standalone.md

 #### Verify MongoDB Standalone volume expanded successfully

-If everything goes well, `KubeDB` Enterprise operator will update the volume size of `MongoDB` object and related `StatefulSets` and `Persistent Volume`.
+If everything goes well, `KubeDB` Ops-manager operator will update the volume size of `MongoDB` object and related `StatefulSets` and `Persistent Volume`.

 Let's wait for `MongoDBOpsRequest` to be `Successful`.
 Run the following command to watch `MongoDBOpsRequest` CR,